-Arizona Backcountry Explorers is an adventure website dedicated to promoting the western way of life and engaging our community in radical policy decisions that threaten rural Arizona.
+Arizona Backcountry Explorers is a pro motorized access advocacy group dedicated to promoting adventure and engaging the outdoor community in radical policy decisions that threaten rural Arizona.
 We are advocates of states’ rights, limited government, and the US Constitution.

 Arizona Backcountry Explorers originally started as a Facebook group in 2016 by aspiring writer and photographer Kevin Allard to find new friends to explore the Arizona Backcountry.
 We have since grown to become one of the most influential leaders in land use issues in Arizona.

-Our work has been admired by local political leaders, Universities, pro-access organizations, and several media outlets across the west.
+Our work has earned us additional opportunities to reach more people on other platforms and has been admired by local political leaders, Universities, pro-access organizations, and several media outlets across the west.

 Promote adventure and establish our backroads as an economical source for rural Arizona communities.